 - Delicious and unusual combination

-I’m especially fond of this jam with cream cheese on toast, but butter works, too.
+I’m especially fond of lemon-pineapple marmalade with cream cheese on toast, but butter works, too.
 (How’s that for a backup plan.)
 If that’s not decadent enough for you, I mix 1 cup of jam with one egg and 1 cup of milk to make a great little mini-tart filling.
-And while sunshine is absent from the forecast, I always have an emergency ray or two tucked away in the pantry for such rainy days (and whiny outbursts ).
+And while sunshine is absent from the forecast, I always have an emergency ray or two tucked away in the pantry for such rainy days (and hunger pangs).

 That’s my kind of meal.
 YUM.